dIOGOLOC/ZooxantelaPy/index.md

 The seismic events from ocean subsurface is a key component for understanding the of the Earth's dynamic interior.
 It thus needs a continuous monitoring to help scientists better understand its dynamic and predict its evolution.
 All around the world, seismologists want to join their efforts and set up a global monitoring.

-Our open source package used the followed packages in his development:
+Our code used the followed libraries:

 - [Numpy](http://www.numpy.org/);
 - [Matplotlib](http://matplotlib.org/);